apolselli/web-performance-metrics/README.md

 # web-performance-metrics
-a web-app lib useful to collect HTTP (e.g. REST or WS) API performance metrics and expose them via JMX for monitoring purposes.
+A web-app lib useful to collect HTTP (e.g. REST or WS) API performance metrics and expose them via JMX for monitoring purposes.

 It can be included in any Java EE 6 Web Application as a maven dependency: